arjo31/medical-chatbot-using-phi3mini/README.md

 7. All MiniLM L6 model as a sentence transformer.
 8. HuggingFace

-The chatbot answers queries based on the 5 volumes of Gale's Encyclopedia of Medicine (2nd Edition).

 ## Steps to run :
 1. For Windows : Download Ollama from this [link](https://ollama.com/).